skyvers/skyve-dev-guide/_pages/charts.md

   nav: docs
 ---

-## Charts

-Skyve provides no-code and low-code charting capability integrating both client-side charts <a href="https://www.chartjs.org">via chart.js</a> and server-side charts are possible <a href="https://www.jfree.org/jfreechart/">via JFreeChart</a>).
+Skyve provides a no-code and low-code charting capability, integrating both client-side charts via [chart.js](https://www.chartjs.org) and server-side charts are possible via [JFreeChart](https://www.jfree.org/jfreechart/).

 For most applications, we recommend the Chart.js chart options, as the Skyve implementation is significantly simpler and can be created without programming code.
-However, JFreeChart is a useful option, especially where server-side generation or more customisation is required.
+However, JFreeChart is a useful option, especially where server-side generation or more customisation is required (for example, inclusion in a PDF report).

-No code charts can be extended by creating a java class that extends `ChartModel` and referring to this model within the chart widget declaration.
+No-code charts can be extended by creating a java class that extends `ChartModel` and referring to this model within the chart widget declaration.
 Skyve intends to also provide an option to generate an image using JFreeChart and the simplified ChartModel concept (in progress).

-### Chart concepts
+## Chart concepts

 ![Chart.js options](../assets/images/charts/chart-options.png "Chart.js Options")